 Most Affordable Neighborhoods in San Francisco, CA

-Some of the cheapest neighborhoods in San Francisco are Lower Nob, Nob Hill, and Bayview/Visitacion Valley.
+Some of the cheapest neighborhoods in San Francisco are Lower Nob, Nob Hill, and Civic Center.
 These neighborhoods offer some of the lowest rent prices in San Francisco, making them ideal for renters on a budget.
-As of February 19, 2025, the average rent in San Francisco is $2,940, which is 1.7% higher than last year.
+As of March 30, 2025, the average rent in San Francisco is $2,976, which is 2.9% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Lower Nob